4phr0d1t3/Escuela-Superior-de-Computo/Neural-Networks-and-Deep-Learning/README.md

 	p4:
-		Backpropagation.ipynb: Neural Network implementing the XOR logic gate. iris_neural_net.ipynb: Neural Network classifying the data from iris.csv.
+		Backpropagation.ipynb: Neural Network implementing the XOR logic gate. iris_neural_net.ipynb: Neural Network classifying the data from iris.csv. p5.ipynb: Application of Support Vector Classification, Nu-Support Vector Classification, and Support Vector Classification with different types of Kernels.
 	proyect1:
 		data.csv: Hu moments obtained from the images located in shapes.zip. patterns.py: Obtaining the Hu moments of the images located in shapes.zip.